iadak/remote_access/Prompts.md

 ### Prompt 2
 Check the project and find places for improvement.
 Please inspect the code with emphasis on code structure, input / output validation, error handling, testability, code duplication and overall robustness.

+### Prompt 3
+Right now the code works with an assumption that the SSH port to the server has a fixed value of 22.
+However, it may be possible that the server could be behind a NAT and the SSH port may be forwarded as a different port number.
+So, please re-factor the code to allow for an optional port number field.
+If the port number is omitted, assume 22 as default value.
+Please ensure that you would be making incremental code changes by keeping the existing design, syntax and flow of code intact.

+### Prompt 4
+I changed my mind.
+Since password can have special characters, we could have issues passing the password in a command-line.
+Assume that Password will be configured as a field called "password" in a properties file called ```config/app.properties```.
+Throw an error if the field is not populated.
+Do not pass ```password``` any more in the command-line.
+Provide the details about the config in the help option of the script.
+Can you do it?

+### Prompt 5
+Did you not need to change the test client code?
+Also, can you please change the config file from ```app.properties``` to ```remote_access.properties```?